KrishnaKabi04/artificial_intelligence/README.md

 # Puzzle_Search
-Search algorithm for 8 puzzle
+1. Search algorithm for 8 puzzle using Uniform cost serach and A star search
+2. Monte carlo simulation